 Principle of Magnetron Sputtering System

 Power is supplied to the magnetron, which produces a negative that is, in turn, applied to the sputtering target materials.
-This negative voltage then attracts positive ions to the target surface while simultaneously inducing a large kinetic energy.
+This negative voltage then attracts positive ions to the target surface while simultaneously inducing large kinetic energy.
 The bombardment of the ions on the surface of the target leads to a transfer of energy.

 Sputtering occurs if the energy transferred in a direction normal to the surface is larger than about three times the surface binding energy.
 This is approximately equal to the heat of sublimation.
 Also, the electrons travel for a longer distance, which increases the probability of further ionizing Argon atoms.
-This process generates a stable plasma with high ion density, making magnetron sputtering a more preferred sputtering technique for deposition of high-quality coatings.
+This process generates a stable plasma with high ion density, making magnetron sputtering a preferred sputtering technique for the deposition of high-quality coatings.

-Thank you for reading our article and we hope that it can help you better understand the applications of magnetron sputtering system.
+Thank you for reading our article and we hope that it can help you better understand the applications of magnetron sputtering systems.
 If you want to know more about sputtering knowledge, we would like to advise you to visit Stanford Advanced Materials (SAM) for more information.